 Removing doors and drawers should be straightforward, as these can be removed by unscrewing hinges and brackets.

 However, this might be difficult for floor cabinets if they’re screwed into walls, appliances, or worktops.
 Also, if you have a big family and always need a functioning kitchen, you may need to work on them where they sit.

 If you do have to paint each part in situ, make sure you use rosin paper (countertops), thin plastic (backsplash) and masking tape (countertops and everywhere else) to cover any area that shouldn’t be painted.

 Whichever way you choose, remove all handles, hinges, screws, etc., before you start and keep them in a safe place.

 Although painting kitchen cabinets is not a particularly expensive project, there are still plenty of tools & materials you need to complete the job successfully and with the least mess possible.

 I’ve listed the essentials below.
 Please make sure you have them all before you get started:

-Pro Tip: To save money, build your own drying rack, just like Jessie has in this video:
+Pro Tip: To save money, build a DIY drying rack, just like Jessie has in this video: